bob10042/Vita_Ficta_Larva_Deceptionis/SESSION_SUMMARY.md

 # Session Summary: Vita Ficta Development & Deployment

+**Latest Update:** October 26, 2025

+---

+## Update - Soul Induction Manuscript (October 26, 2025)

+- Rebuilt `soul_induction/index.html` as a single-scroll Latin manuscript that mirrors the layout philosophy of the main mask narrative, removing the phased navigation UI and interactive scripting.
+- Added an explicit section, "Causa Fragmentationis," clarifying why the divine source chooses to fragment into incarnate souls, alongside expanded material on multi-world incarnation, quantum analogy, and the concluding oratio.
+- Simplified presentation styling via `soul_induction/styles.css`, swapping the nebula-themed interactive skin for a lightweight manuscript theme optimised for long-form reading on desktop and mobile.
+- Extended "Mechanica Sacra et Tempus" with a new exposition on complete temporal constructs, origin of each construct as a dream in the divine "Ego sum," time-specific soul induction, lived precognition testimony, near-death evidence of the veil next to us, the immaterial nature of matter as divine thought, and references to quantum experiments demonstrating simultaneous past and future.
+- Current manuscript length: approximately **2,560 words** (HTML stripped before counting); use this figure for future change tracking.

+---

 **Date:** October 24, 2025
 **Project:** Vita Ficta: Larva Deceptionis - Genius-Level Expansion